Memphis, Tennessee (song): Personnel

+Weekly charts

 Beatles versions

 The Beatles recorded five versions of "Memphis, Tennessee", for BBC Radio.
-One version that was recorded on July 30, 1963, for the Pop Go The Beatles radio show was included on Live at the BBC in 1994.
+One version that was recorded on July 30, 1963, for the Pop Go the Beatles radio show was included on Live at the BBC in 1994.
 Another version that was recorded a few months later on October 5, 1963, for the Saturday Club radio show was included on On Air – Live at the BBC Volume 2 in 2013.

 The group first performed it for their failed Decca audition on January 1, 1962, with Pete Best on drums.

 John Lennon and his wife Yoko Ono would later perform the song with Berry on an episode of The Mike Douglas Show, aired on February 16, 1972.
-The episode was part of a series of five episodes of the show featuring performances from Lennon and Ono.
-During the performance of "Memphis, Tennessee", Ono attempted to add her own wailing vocalizations to the song, visibly irritating Berry and Lennon; eventually, technicians disconnected Ono's microphone for the remainder of the performance.
+This performance notably featured wailing, avant-garde vocalizations from Ono, which visibly startled Berry; eventually, technicians disconnected Ono's microphone for the remainder of the set.
 This infamous rendition of the song would later become the subject of a skit by Bill Burr.